 The mSCOA Regulations apply to all municipalities and municipal entities with effect from 1 July 2017 and only eleven months remain for preparation and implementation readiness as the 2017/18 MTREF budgets will all have to be aligned to mSCOA.
-The implementation of mSCOA must be considered a business reform and it requires a significant change in municipal business processes; and it involves systems conversion and/or re-implementation.
+The implementation of mSCOA must be considered a business reform and it requires a significant change in municipal business processes; and it involves systems conversion and/or reimplementation.
 Further, mSCOA requires organizational change as it is not only a financial reform that is being introduced.

 The municipality has made tentative progress as far as the MSCOA implementation is concerned as a non pilot Municipality.
 The MSCOA project plan has been prepared and is still yet to be approved by council.
-The SCOA project team has been selected; however the municipality is highly strained as far as human resource skills are concerned.
+The SCOA project team has been selected, however the municipality is highly strained as far as human resource skills are concerned.

-More resources must be channeled towards this cause with the very limited time remaining to full compliance.
-Funds have been set aside for minor system upgrades to ensure that the Municipality fully complies by the legislated dates.
+More resources must be channeled torwards this cause with the very limited time remaining to full compliance.